rails/rails/guides/source/command_line.md

 ### `bin/dev`

 The `bin/dev` command launches a web server named Puma which comes bundled with Rails.
-You'll use this any time you want to access your application through a web browser as well as start up any auxilary processes such as for background jobs or frontend bundlers.
+You'll use this any time you want to access your application through a web browser as well as start up any auxiliary processes such as for background jobs or frontend bundlers.

 With no further work, `bin/dev` will run our new shiny Rails app: